 New donation research and medical evidence has shown that, based on height and weight, young female donors of smaller build (as indicated in the chart) are at an increased risk of fainting following blood donation.

-Therapies which use needles or break the skin (including acupuncture)
+Complementary therapies which use needles or break the skin (including acupuncture)

 You can give blood as long as:

 If you were treated by someone who was not a registered health care professional, you'll have to wait four months before giving blood.
-Registered health care professionals include doctors, dentists, registered nurses, physiotherapists and others.
+Registered healthcare professionals include doctors, dentists, registered nurses, physiotherapists and others.
 Contact us if you're not sure.